John Campbell

 Now retired and living in Westmere, Auckland, he is looking forward to spending more time doing the hobby he loves.
 Specialising in New Zealand and Australian landscapes, as well as trying to capture the rural scenes of old buildings, letterboxes, buses and anything that captures his eye, every subject is a challenge which he enjoys capturing and sharing with others.

-Grace Coyle is a teenage artist who loves to draw and paint.
-She has had art tuition in multiple mediums but chooses to use water colour and acrylics in addition to ink pens to create her beautiful mandalas and canvas paintings.
-Grace gains inspiration from nature and art surrounding her.
-She has exhibited her art previously and aspires to bring joy to those around her through various art forms.
+Grac Coyle is an artist who loves to draw and paint.
+They have had art tuition in multiple mediums but choose to use water colour and acrylics in addition to ink pens to create their beautiful mandalas and canvas paintings.
+Grac gains inspiration from nature and art surrounding them.
+They have exhibited their art previously and aspire to bring joy to those around them through various art forms.

 Jenny Coyle

-Jenny is a ceramic artist who lives in Titirangi and is the owner of Wood Bay Studio.
-This is a purpose built space with an adjoining electric kiln.
-She likes to take a creative approach to her work and work on individual unique pieces.
+Jenny is a ceramic artist who lives in Tairua and is the owner of Wood Bay Studio.
+She likes to take a creative approach to her work and works on individual unique pieces.
 Within her pottery Jenny is constantly experimenting with new ideas, shapes and techniques to create stunning pieces and loves the challenge of trying new techniques.
 Jenny runs pottery classes for adults and children and loves sharing the joy of pottery with others- see classes section of website.

 See Jenny’s work